attack68/rateslib/docs/source/i_guide.rst

 ----------------------------

 *Rateslib* has two fundamental :ref:`Curve types<c-curves-doc>`.
 Both can be constructed independently by providing basic inputs.
+Most of the time you will only need to use a :class:`~rateslib.curves.Curve`.

 .. tabs::